JohnLCaron/egk-ec/docs/ElectionRecordJson.md

 * The encrypted_ballots director(ies) contain all ballots, cast or challenged.
 * The challenged_ballots directory contain only challenged ballots that have been decrypted.
 * DecryptedTallyJson and DecryptedBallotJson use the same schema (DecryptedTallyOrBallotJson)

+The entire election record may be zipped; the library can read from the zip file, eg for verification.

 ## Private files